Skiing and Snowboarding at Mammoth Mountain

 Mammoth Mountain Rentals

-NOTE: Plan ahead to take advantage of contactless rental options and to avoid busy times as rental shop capacity will be limited due to COVID-19 restrictions.
+NOTE: Plan ahead to avoid busy times as rental shop capacity will be limited due to COVID-19 restrictions.

 The rental and demo shops at Mammoth Mountain offer a variety of equipment for all skiing and snowboarding skill levels (helmets also available).
 To reserve your rental equipment, go to the Mammoth Mountain website, call 800-626-6684 or stop by the rental shops located in Main Lodge, Canyon Lodge and Eagle Lodge as well as two locations in The Village at Mammoth and for hotel guests at Juniper Springs Resort, Mammoth Mountain Inn and the Westin Monache Resort.